Entanglement and Absorbing-State Transitions in Interactive Quantum Dynamics

-\emph{\textbf{Polarized Absorbing State---}} We first consider a spin-1/2 model with a simple `all-up' polarized absorbing-state as the target, $\ket{\psi_t} = \ket{\uparrow\uparrow \uparrow \cdots \uparrow}$.
+\emph{\textbf{Polarized Absorbing State---}} We first consider a spin-1/2 model with the target state $\ket{\psi_t} = \ket{\uparrow\uparrow \uparrow \cdots \uparrow}$.
 The model comprises two-site nearest-neighbor unitary gates applied in a brickwork fashion in a 1D system of length $L$ with periodic boundary conditions.
 Each gate is block-diagonal and locally leaves the $\ket{\uparrow\uparrow}$ state invariant, but acts as a Haar-random unitary $U(3)$ in the 3$\times$3 block of states spanned by $\{\ket{\uparrow\downarrow}, \ket{\downarrow\uparrow}, \ket{\downarrow\downarrow}\}$.
 The unitary dynamics leaves $\ket{\psi_t}$ invariant, but is otherwise chaotic.
 Each gate in the circuit is sampled independently.
-Unless otherwise stated, we always begin with the system in the $\ket{\downarrow \downarrow \cdots \downarrow}$ state, opposite to the target state.
+Unless otherwise stated, we always begin with the system in the $\ket{\downarrow \downarrow \cdots \downarrow}$ state.
 In between the unitary layers, we measure the Pauli $Z_i$ operator on each site with probability $\pme$.
 If the outcome is $+1$, locally corresponding to the $\ket{\uparrow}_i$ state, we do nothing.
-If the outcome is $-1$, a corrective unitary $X_i$ is applied with probability $\pf$ to flip the spin and steer the system towards $\ket{\psi_t}$ (Fig.~\ref{fig:circuit_and_phasediagram}(a)).
-A given quantum trajectory, $\ket{\psi_{\vec{m}}(t)}$ is labeled by the entire sequence of measurement outcomes, $\vec{m}$, encountered at each position until time $t$; the label also implicitly includes the action of feedback events conditioned on the outcomes.
-We will denote the density matrix obtained by averaging over trajectories, feedback events, and choices of random circuits as $\overline{\rho}$.
+If the outcome is $-1$, a corrective unitary $X_i$ is applied with probability $\pf$ to steer the system towards $\ket{\psi_t}$ [Fig.~\ref{fig:circuit_and_phasediagram}(a)].
+As a channel, this measure-and-correct operation is equivalent to a qubit reset, which is accessible on current hardware~\cite{chertkov2022characterizing}.
+A given quantum trajectory, $\ket{\psi_{\vec{m}}(t)}$ is labeled by the sequence of measurement outcomes, $\vec{m}$, encountered at each position until time $t$; the label also implicitly includes the action of feedback events conditioned on the outcomes.
+We denote the density matrix obtained by averaging over trajectories, feedback events, and choices of random circuits as $\overline{\rho}$.